adavis-85/Traveling-Salesman/README.md

 # Traveling Salesman

 The traveling salseman problem is a classic problem.
-The problem states that a salesman must start at a certain citites and visit a list of other cities.
+The problem states that a salesman must start at a certain city and visit a list of other cities.
 All of the other cities must be visited.
 The city started at is the salesman's starting point and needs to be returned to last.
 The objective is to minimize the total distance traveled.
 For this example four nodes are chosen.
 ```